Helpful-Places/dtpr/app/content/dtpr/elements/en/tech__de_identified_image.md

 category: tech
 name: De-identified Image
 id: de_identified_image
-description: Collects still images of a sufficient resolution where individuals can be identified, for example by capturing images of faces or unique numbers such as vehicle license plates.
+description: Generates still images of a sufficient resolution where individuals can be identified, for example by capturing images of faces or unique numbers such as vehicle license plates.
 However, images are processed in a way that removes identifying characteristics before it is used or stored (known as